VU-Programming/OOFP-snake/README.md

 * When the user presses the `"r"` key, the method `setReverse` is called with argument `True`.
 When the user releases the `r` key the method is called again with the argument `False`.
 This is used in assignment 2.3
  * Every 5 seconds (by default) the method `step()` is called to advanced the game: move the snake, handle apple and handle game over.
-You can adjust the speed of the game by increasing or decreasing the value `SnakeLogic.FramesPerSecond`.
+You can adjust the speed of the game by increasing or decreasing the value `GameLogic.FramesPerSecond`.

  A full example which uses a similar setup is the [Sokoban example](https://gitlab.com/vu-oofp/gamebase/-/tree/sokoban).